Site in French

 Mechanic

-Wounded by accident on November 13, 1939 : the LEO 451 No1 took off to join Oran, struck a Bloch MB210 on the ground and crashed.
+On November 13, 1939, the LEO 451 No1 took off to join Oran, struck a Bloch MB210 on the ground and crashed.
+Staff Sergeant ROZOY is injured.

 Commander